Mouette03/Runtipi-appstore/apps/nextcloud/metadata/description.md

 You can also [get support for Nextcloud](https://nextcloud.com/support)!

 ## To configure the file storage folder on an external drive
+⚠️WARNING: if you choose to change the original DATA storage directory, the backup via Runtipi of your Nextcloud application will not save the files contained in the new location.

 1) To create a file named .ncdata at the root of your external drive or in the folder of your external drive that will receive the files next, insert this text into the file:

 ```bash